Coronavirus Advice For Businesses

 |Bank Support||Other private banks are making funds available to small businesses impacted by COVID-19||Contact your banking provider||No update at this stage|

 Commercial tenants who miss a rent payment will be protected from eviction.
-This protection will last until the end of June, and may be extended further
+This protection will last until the end of September.

 Self-employed individuals will receive a direct cash grant of 80% of their profits, up to £2,500 per month.
 The scheme will be open to those with a trading profit of less than £50,000 in 2018-19, or an average trading profit of less than £50,000 from 2016-17, 2017-18 and 2018-19.
 To qualify, more than half your income in these periods must come from self-employment

 |HMRC is contacting eligible applicants by text, email or letter.
 If you have not been contacted, but think you may be eligible, you can check here.||